The KCOM Stadium, The Circle, Walton Street, Hull, HU3 6HU

 Along with the regular hotel chains that run Express by Holiday Inn, Holiday Inn Hull Marina, Ibis Hull Hotel and Mercure Royal Hotel there are independent hotels and many cheap B&B places in the Spring Bank area.

-The Welly Club (HU3 1TS) has Jelly on Thursday 5th and every type of music available at Shuffle on Saturday night.
+The Welly Club (HU3 1TS) has the singer Lucy Spraggan on the Monday, tickets are £14.50 and loads of types of music at Shuffle on Saturday nights.

 It has plenty of country parks and open countryside for those wanting to blow away the cobwebs.
 For more information, check out www.visithullandeastyorkshire.com